 Corporate tax rate in Belgium

-The corporate tax rate in Belgium is currently 33 percent, with the addition of a surchage tax of 3 percent (totalling 33.99 percent), although a lower Belgian corporate tax rate may be applied to companies that are more than 50 percent owned by individuals or with low taxable profit.
+The corporate tax rate in Belgium is currently 29%, with the addition of a surcharge tax of 2% (totalling 29.58%), although a lower Belgian corporate tax rate may be applied to companies that are more than 50% owned by individuals or with low taxable profit.

 Companies typically make their Belgian corporate tax payments in four instalments: